 Staff & Board

-Assistant director – Jungle Book, Alice in Wonderland, Director – Whale, A Midsummer Night’s Dream, and Road.
+Her credits as a director include The Jungle Book, Alice in Wonderland, Whale, A Midsummer Night’s Dream, Road and Salt.

 As actor for fEAST theatre, Dawn performed in The Canada Boys, Parachute, Winter ’53 and Into Thin Air.

 Other theatre credits include: On the Piste, Hunchback of Notre Dame (Hull Truck), Hold Ya (Red Ladder Theatre Company), Forever (M6 Theatre Company), The Way of the World (Royal Exchange), Too Much Punch for Judy, Legal Weapon (Ape Theatre Company), Romeo & Juliet, The Macbeth Files (Manchester Actors), United on a Wednesday Night (Sheffield Crucible).

 Film and television credits include: BAFTA winning TV film Britz, The Ghost Squad, The Royal, Children’s Ward and Casualty.